simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 24 2024 0140 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 25-Jan 27 2024
+Radio Blackout Forecast for Jan 26-Jan 28 2024

-              Jan 25        Jan 26        Jan 27
+              Jan 26        Jan 27        Jan 28
-R1-R2           55%           55%           55%
+R1-R2           45%           45%           35%
-R3 or greater   10%           10%           10%
+R3 or greater   10%            5%            1%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 26 Jan - primarily due to the flare potential of ARs 3559 and 3561.
+Rationale: There is a decreasing chance for radio blackouts as ARs 3559 and 3561 decay and rotate westward.
-Additionally, there is a slight chance for R3 (Strong) or greater radio blackouts.

 ```